exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 For example, if the service waits until 24 confirmations, total pause could last for 4-6 hours.

-If last LECT does not get enough confirmations before the Exonum blockchain moves to the new validators list then anchoring chain is **BROKEN** and could not be prolonged.
+If latest LECT does not get enough confirmations before the Exonum blockchain moves to the new validators list then anchoring chain is **BROKEN** and could not be prolonged.
 Anchoring service would log a lot of warnings.
 To ensure anchoring chain would not be broken during